apple/coremltools/README.md

 ### Building Installable Wheel

-To make a wheel/egg that you can distribute, you can do the following
+To make a wheel/egg that you can distribute, you can do the following:

 ```shell
 make dist